StigLau/scala-monsters/README.txt

 h2.
 Prioritized todo list:
+ * Edit interface of Mortal in some way - if you have tickListener and are killable, the ticklistener should be removed, and you should yourself be removed from the board.
+Today, your ghost can still be hanging around on the board.
  * Handle crashes - IE multiple monsters wishing to move to the same space in time
  * implement exploding static walls
  * The game can be extended to be a american football game where one user controls multiple monsters which battle a oppositioning team, bent on mutual distruction with obstacles lying around the field.